7.0 SERVICES & SCOPE OF WORK

 (b) wherever possible we will source images that are free to use in a monetary and copyright sense.
 Where we are unable to source such images, we will notify you and seek your approval before purchasing the images we will need;

-(c) we will conduct reasonable lay research to establish SEO keywords and include such terms in the website’s editorial content and SEO descriptions.
+(c) we will normally conduct reasonable lay research to establish SEO keywords and include such terms in the website’s editorial content and SEO descriptions.
 We will normally list those keywords/key terms in the Campaign Roadmap;

 (d) the privacy policies, cookie policies, and terms and conditions that we incorporate into our websites are general in nature and may require legal input.
 By engaging our services, you kindly agree that we are not liable for any issues that may arise as a result of these general policies;